whirlwin/1200-factor-app/README.md

 - Storing application state in the application makes it difficult to redeploy.
 If possible, it should be stored in a database or similar.

+# 18. Autonomy
+Make your apps as similar to other apps in the same sphere as possible.

+- Always include a ./bin/start script or similar
+- Don't rely on people to run very specific commands from the command line